An Introduction to Matte Painting

 Sky painting

-Digital matte painters (or DMP artists) receive a lot of assignments of sky creation or modification according to movie needs or genre. (sci-fi, fantasy, etc.)
+Digital matte painters (or DMP artists) receive a lot of assignments for sky creation or modification according to movie needs or genre (sci-fi, fantasy, etc.).

 Industries Using Matte Painting